KarimHShawky/Chemical-Exergy-in-TESPy/README.md

 on the Knacke, Kubschewski, Hesselmann polynomial functions, which were used in Thermal Design and Optimization.
 Currently, there is no native support for these polynomials in TESPy.
 They have been implemented for the validation only.
-Furthermore, the lower heating value of Methane is hard-coded to `50.0 MJ` in this version of TESPy.
+Furthermore, the lower heating value of Methane is hard-coded to `50.01315 MJ/kg` in this version of TESPy.

 For this, please create a fresh environment and install the dependencies with the respective requirements file.